WizWorksInc/DragonArchiver/.github/DEVELOPMENT.md

 # Development Guide (UNDER CONSTRUCTION)

-Dragon Archiver is built using .Net Maui and closely adheres to the Model-View-ViewModel (MVVM) architecture.
+Dragon Archiver is built using .NET Core and closely adheres to the Model-View-ViewModel (MVVM) architecture.
 MVVM allows us to decouple our application to make extensibility easier in the long run.

 If you need any help on the topic, please join our discord and ask questions!